Let’s get into the secrets of Doug Henning walking through a brick wall illusion in front of a live studio audience way back in the Seventies.

 After watching the old blurry video clip, I think I know how Doug Henning walking through brick wall trick is done.

-Watch Doug Henning walking through the brick wall in this video:
+Watch Doug Henning walking through the brick wall in this video: (from 35:25)

-What Doug Henning did on the TV show is similar to how Harry Houdini performed at the Hammerstein’s in New York on July 13, 1914.
+I think what Doug Henning did on the TV show is similar to how Harry Houdini performed at the Hammerstein’s in New York on July 13, 1914.

 Both used trapdoors to go through to the other side of the wall, as explained in Sydney Josolyne’s book “Weird Wonders For Wizards“.

-Weird Wonders For Wizards By Sydney Josolyne
+Weird Wonders For Wizards Sydney Josolyne

 Click on any of these: Link 1, Link 2